How to Save Money on Heat – Today I want to share some simple tips to help you learn how to lower your heating bill this winter.

 Use Zone Heating to Reduce Your Heating Costs

-Zone heating is a great way to keep your heat costs down this winter.
+Zone heating is another great way to keep your heat costs down this winter.

 Close off vents and shut the doors to unused rooms.